-In fall 2017, I will be a Residential Faculty Fellow at the Institute for Advanced Study (IAS) at the University of Minnesota.
-That fellowship releases me from teaching duties and places me among an interdisciplinary community of faculty members.
-My plan is to work on a book project focusing on the dark side of mobile networks.
+In fall 2017, I was a Residential Faculty Fellow at the Institute for Advanced Study (IAS) at the University of Minnesota.
+That fellowship released me from teaching duties and places me among an interdisciplinary community of faculty members.
+I spent my time developing a book project focusing on social authority and power on mobile phone networks.

 In addition to my work at the University of Minnesota, I am active at the International Communication Association (ICA).
 I am Chair of the Mobile Communication Interest Group, a network of 200 researchers around the world.
 I am also a member of the ICA Board of Directors and the planning committee for the 2018 annual meeting in Prague.
 At this year’s ICA annual meeting in San Diego, the Mobile Communication Interest Group ran three types of academic gatherings: (1) a day-long pre-conference with interactive blue-sky workshops, (2) a doctoral consortium in cooperation with the Communication and Technology Division, and (3) scholarly paper sessions during the main ICA conference.
 We are developing plans for the 2018 ICA annual meeting in Prague and for future ICA regional conferences.